ooker777/docs-1/docs/en/index.md

 </p>
 <p align="center"><a href="https://obsidianmkdocs.github.io/obsidian_mkdocs_publisher_docs/">Documentation</a></p>
 <p align="center"><a href="https://www.mara-li.fr">Owlly Seed (My Blog ; In French)</a></p>
-The plugins can be accessed with a github actions and a Obsidian's plugin or using a pip install and usage.
+The plugins can be accessed with a github actions and a Obsidian's plugin.

 ## Main links
 - [Obsidian Plugin](https://github.com/obsidianMkdocs/obsidian-github-publisher)